VPK / PreK Schedules

 FAQ for VPK and PreKindergarten

-Your program starts at 7:00 am.
+Some of your programs start at 7:30 am.
 Does my child have to be at school that early?

-We open at 7:00 am, and all of our programs include early drop off.
+Our drop-off times are flexible.
 Children who arrive early have opportunities to work and play either in the classroom or on the playground.
-We do recommend that all children arrive by 8:15 am, as our circle time starts at 8:30.
-If your child has an appointment and needs to arrive after 8:15, please make arrangements with the school in advance.
+We do recommend that all children arrive by 8:45 am, as our circle time and morning activities start at 9:00.
+If your child has an appointment and needs to arrive after 9:00, please remember to call the school and bring a copy of your doctor's note with you.

 Are there fees for the VPK program?

 The VPK Certificate covers the full cost of our Free VPK Program, and registration fees are waived.
-Our Extended day and full year PreKindergarten programs do have monthly tuition and registration fees.
-We will give you a copy of the fees during your tour.
+Other VPK schedules do have monthly tuition and registration fees.
+The tuition price sheet will be available during the tour.

 Does my child need to attend school every day?